Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 # Performance Mods
-This is a **fantastic** repo for finding performance mods: https://github.com/TheUsefulLists/UsefulMods

 Instead of OptiFine, I would recommend more compatible alternatives like [Sodium](https://modrinth.com/mod/sodium) or [Embeddium](https://modrinth.com/mod/embeddium) + [Iris](https://modrinth.com/mod/iris) for Fabric/Quilt and [Embeddium](https://modrinth.com/mod/embeddium) or [Rubidium](https://modrinth.com/mod/rubidium) + [Oculus](https://modrinth.com/mod/oculus) for Forge/NeoForge.
 Please note that there are other optimization mods.

+[TheUsefulLists/UsefulMods](https://github.com/TheUsefulLists/UsefulMods) is also a good place.

 <br/>